 I am not against technology; on the contrary, I am absolutely a big supporter of it.
 In spite of this, I notice that if you don’t know how to exploit technology, then technology will exploit you in turn, and here we come back to the concept of cyber-decadence and the illusion of freedom.

-In a period of paradoxically, the loneliness of the individual, such as the one the world is living, most various AI (artificial intelligence) systems have found ample scope for play and fertile ground for their own expansion.
+In a period of paradoxically the loneliness of the individual, such as the one the world is living, most various AI (artificial intelligence) systems have found ample scope for play and fertile ground for their own expansion.
 But there is a big open issue regarding the progress of AI: Ethics.
 Current artificial minds “reason” through algorithmic analyses and complex data-driven research that forgot the concept of explainability.
-When you ask an algorithm to find the best way to get a specific result, you have no idea how the machine will solve the problem, you just know that it will do it more efficiently than you do.
+When you ask an algorithm to find the best way to get a specific result, you have no idea how the machine will solve the problem; you know that it will do it more efficiently than you do.
 That’s the black box problem.

-Despite, I am an enthusiast about technological progress, but we need to be more ethically guided and consequently lead progress in that way too.
+Despite, I am an enthusiast about technological progress, we need to be more ethically guided and consequently lead progress in that way too.

-The EP comes along with a video, where you further explore the themes in the EP.
+The EP comes along with a video where you further explore the themes in the EP.
 How do you see both the sound and the visual complementing each other?

 Anor Londo is a multidisciplinary project that crushes generative art and cinematic sound, the two are inseparable and feed off each other.
 At the moment it is an ongoing project, there will be several visual contributions that expand the communicative range of Anor Londo.
 I am focused on providing an experience full of meaning and immersive too.